ejedwards/reanalysis_zanne2014/README.md

  							facilitate the analyses.
 It is read from the R script.
  - cleanGbifCoords.1.0.py : This is a general-use version of a portion of the script that we developed to clean the Zanne et al. climate data.
-Specifially, this script will remove political centroids and herbaria locations from a collection of latitudes/longitudes.
+Specifially, this script will remove political centroids and locations of major herbaria from a collection of latitudes/longitudes.
 If used, please cite our BCA:
  							Edwards EJ, J de Vos, MJ Donoghue.
 2015.
 Brief Communications Arising:
  							Doubtful pathways to cold tolerance in plants.